What is a peer support worker?

 - that could support your recovery e.g. hobbies and interests.

 Because we have first-hand experience of a mental health problem, we can understand many of the difficulties you may be facing and can share things that we have both found helpful.

 We work to the Trust’s co-produced peer support values which are:

 We are happy to try to do things differently and will agree with you where our meetings will take place.
 This will be at a location that works for both of us.
 This could be in a clinic, your home or somewhere more public like a café or park.

 Sharing information about you

 We try to adopt a “nothing about us, without us philosophy”.
 This means, if you’re not there, or haven’t given us permission, we won’t discuss you.

 As with any member of NHS staff, we need to record when we have met for an appointment but, we will always work with you to co-produce notes from our meetings.
 If something is discussed that you don’t want including in your notes, we will not put this in.

 However, sometimes you may share information that we are obligated to report, for example if there is a concern about safeguarding or duty of care.
-You can read more about this in patient and carer information L854 Common sense confidentiality.
+You can read more about this in patient and carer information on our confidentiality page.